nineteen-ninety-six/tube-without-translation/README.md

 <div>
   <h1 align="center" id="build-it-yourself">Build it yourself</h1>

-  <p>While the extension is available through the official stores, you can also build it from source:</p>
+  While the extension is available through the official stores, you can also build it from source:

   ### Prerequisites
   - Node.js